ionic-team/ionic-docs/src/pages/appflow/deploy/intro.md

 ---
 title: 'Deploy'
-previousText: 'Introduction'
+previousText: 'Quickstart'
-previousUrl: '/docs/appflow/basics/help'
+previousUrl: '/docs/appflow/quickstart'
 nextText: 'Setup'
 nextUrl: '/docs/appflow/deploy/setup'
 ---

 Ionic Appflow's Live Deploy feature let you update the UI and business logic of your app remotely, in real-time.
-Push HTML, JS, and CSS updates directly to your users without going through the app store to quickly fix bugs and ship new features.
+Push HTML, JS, and CSS updates directly to your users without going through the app store to instantly fix bugs and ship new features.

-This enables you to

-* Update your application on demand
-* Avoid app store publishing for many fixes
-* Get new features and bug fixes to your users quickly
-* A/B test changes with certain users before rolling them out to everyone

-In order to use advanced features such as switching Channels on the fly, Split Testing, Beta Channels, etc, you may have to use some of the [Deploy API](/docs/appflow/deploy/api).

 ## Get started